-- Baby-boom generation fueled population growth - Growing professional services sector - Stable tourism activity - Resilient housing market - Local Healthcare Employment-At over 37,900 workers, health services is now the largest industry sector in the Asheville metropolitan area.
+- Baby-boom generation fueled population growth - Growing professional services sector - Stable tourism activity - Resilient housing market - Local Healthcare Employment-At over 37,700 workers, health services is now the largest industry sector in the Asheville metropolitan area.
 Ambulatory health services is the chief source of the new jobs.
 Strong gains in well-paying health services have softened the earlier losses in the traditional manufacturing sector.
 Historically, stable growth in local healthcare services has had an average annual rate of 2% to 4%.
-Healthcare has had a 5.9% increase in employment over the previous year. - Manufacturing Employment-With 22,400 workers, manufacturing continues to be transformed into a high-skilled sector restructured around an advanced group of machinery, plastics, and electronics manufacturers.
-Recent economic indicators suggest job gain in manufacturing despite the impact by the COVID-19 Pandemic.
-Manufacturing did experience a 4.4% increase over the previous year. - Continued Moderate Population Growth-Population growth remains a consistent and stable contributor to the local economy.
+Healthcare has had a 1.6% increase in employment over the previous year. - Manufacturing Employment-With 21,500 workers, manufacturing continues to be transformed into a high-skilled sector restructured around an advanced group of machinery, plastics, and electronics manufacturers.
+Manufacturing did experience a 3.2% decrease over the previous year. - Continued Moderate Population Growth-Population growth remains a consistent and stable contributor to the local economy.
 Estimates indicate moderate growth patterns will continue between 1.5% and 2.0% per year.
 More than 95% of local population growth is from in-migration, with the remaining from births over deaths. - Professional and Business Sector-The confluence of retiring baby-boomers, local quality of life, and economic growth has resulted in the emergence of a growing professional and business services sector.
 This sector includes many highly technical and well-paid services such as engineering, computer design, and temporary employment services.
-Recent economic indicators suggest job gain in the professional and business sector despite the impact by the COVID-19 Pandemic.
-The professional and business sector did experience a 6.8% increase over the previous year
+The professional and business sector did experience a 1.9% decrease over the previous year

 The major economic challenge facing the District is the continued impact of COVID-19 Pandemic on employment and tourism.
 However, the impacts should be temporary and tempered by the District's more than adequate cash position.
-Based on the District's projections for residential, commercial, and industrial sewer use, sewer rates will increase by 5.0% for the Fiscal Year ended June 30, 2024.
+Based on the District's projections for residential, commercial, and industrial sewer use, sewer rates will increase by 5.0% for the Fiscal Year ended June 30, 2025.
 Current projections indicate adequate funding for operations, debt service, and the District's long-term Capital Improvement Program.